-(a) must be made in accordance with the requirements of the plan;

-- (b) may be made by written declaration or by will, and, if by will, only where authorized by the plan; and - (c) is revocable.
+- (a) must be made in accordance with the requirements of the plan; - (b) may be made by written declaration or by will, and, if by will, only where authorized by the plan; and - (c) is revocable.

 If a valid designation is made, the benefit does not form part of the estate (WESA, s.
 95).
+However, the value of the benefit will usually be included in the deceased's income for year of death.
+In this sense, the tax liability for the benefit is borne by the estate.